microsoft/graphitation/packages/supermassive/README.md

 - Bundle size of production targets needs to be as small as possible.
 - Performance is favored over runtime validation.

-Such is the case in our scenarios where our schema lives entirely in the client application and some of these applications have very little or no GraphQL needs [yet] other than to suffice the needs of a single or few components.
+Such is the case in our scenarios, where our schema lives entirely in the client application and some of these applications have very little to no GraphQL needs [yet] other than to suffice the needs of a single or few components.

 ## Why